markklaassens/spring-boot-sandbox/README.md

 ## Future Improvements

-- Automatically add the creator to the project upon creation.
 - Enable an endpoint for adding users to the database.
 - Enable an endpoint for adding users to the project.